micro92/D365-PowerKanban/README.md

     "additionalProperties": true
 }
 ```
+> Hint: You can compare your config json to this schema on a validator such as https://www.jsonschemavalidator.net/

 # Create automatic notifications on events
 You need to configure the Xrm.Oss.PowerKanban.CreateNotification plugin with new plugin steps registered to the entity events that interest you.